rrwick/Addivox/docs/docs/installation_windows.md

 ### Standalone app

 `Addivox.exe` is self-contained.
 Move it anywhere convenient and optionally create a shortcut to it.
 You can then open Addivox by double-clicking the executable or shortcut.
+Addivox for Windows is not code-signed, so Windows SmartScreen or antivirus software may warn you the first time you open it.

 For live playing, the standalone application may need a low-latency Windows audio driver.
 ASIO is usually recommended when available.
 See [Which Windows audio driver type should I use?](faq_and_miscellaneous_tips.md#which-windows-audio-driver-type-should-i-use) for more details.